Iran braces for protests after admitting plane shootdown

 The plane crash early Wednesday killed all 176 people on board, mostly Iranians and Iranian-Canadians.
 After initially blaming a technical failure, authorities finally admitted to accidentally shooting it down in the face of mounting evidence and accusations by Western leaders.

-The plane was shot down as Iran braced for retaliation after firing ballistic missiles at two bases in Iraq housing American forces.
+Iran downed the Ukrainian flight as it braced for retaliation after firing ballistic missiles at two bases in Iraq housing U.S. forces.
 The ballistic missile attack, which caused no casualties, was a response to the killing of Gen. Qassem Soleimani, Iran’s top general, in a U.S. airstrike in Baghdad.

 Iranians have expressed anger over the downing of the plane and the misleading explanations from senior officials in the wake of the tragedy.